gammons/grantammons.me/source/articles/2016-10-25-short-methods-full-hearts-cant-lose.html.markdown

     render layout: 'no_ember'
   end
 ```

+So yeah, this function has a lot of responsibilities.
+It validates input, finds a user from a token, potentially sets error messages, and renders a page.
+This is not ideal!

 The first thing you'll notice is the large peaks and valleys of the `if` statements, and in fact that's where we'll start.
 The first `if` deals with trying to extract a user from a token.
 So, I think a descriptive name of this functionality would be `get_user_from_token`.